gvander1/IPEO---Project/README.md

 python label_proportion.py
 ```

-# 3. Model training
+## 2. Model training
 Now let's train our 3 models !
-## a.
+### a.
 Deep Learning model (convnet) for Sentinel-2 semantic segmentation
-For model training, first connect to the SCITAS GPU and activate a virtual environment
+For model training, first connect to the SCITAS GPU and activate a virtual environment.
+It must have all the dependencies listed in environment.yml
 ```bash
 Sinteract -a env540 -g gpu:1 -t 03:00:00
 source ipeo_venv/bin/activate